 I was about thirteen when it first happened.

 Dad and I had fished all morning and afternoon before walking back to camp to meet my uncle.
 His weather-worn pop up camper sat thirty feet off a seldom used dirt road.
-It made us a home among the wet leaves of the previous fall and around the small ferns of early spring poking through the forest floor.
+It made us a home among the wet leaves from the previous fall and around the small ferns of early spring that poked through the forest floor.

 After supper, Dad and his brother seemed settled-in around a warm fire.
 And when I announced that I planned to go upstream and fish until dark, they each consented with approval.

 I finished my last spoonful of homemade chili and tossed the paper bowl in the fire.
 Then I grabbed the fishing rod, slung the faded green creel over my shoulder and aimed for the water.
 I had a good hike through hemlocks and mixed maples ahead, and I set a course far upstream, to where Dad and I had finished a couple hours earlier.

 After the walk the fishing was spotty, and I caught only a handful of small trout in some soft side water.
 But I pressed on.
 And as the evening aged, I jumped ahead to each of the better places on the small stream.
 I raced against the fading daylight and graying skies.

 It was northern Pennsylvania in Potter County, and somewhere along the length of a tributary during run off, I landed the best trout of my young life.

 When I hooked him, I felt a tremendous release of emotion.
 Satisfaction merged with adrenaline.
 My yearning for such a moment finally came to a close as the big wild brown trout slid onto the bank.
 I killed the trout with a sharp rap at the top of its skull, because that’s what I did back then.
 I knelt by the river to wet my creel, and when I placed the dead trout in the nylon bag, the full length of its tail stuck out from the top.